Looking for an employer of record in Ireland? Here’s what you need to know

 - Employees have a statutory entitlement to 4 weeks of paid time off.

 - New mothers can take up to 26 weeks of maternity leave at full pay and a further 16 weeks unpaid.
-Paternity leave is up to 2 weeks at full pay.
+Paternity leave is up to 2 weeks at full pay from the state.

 Background check in Ireland

-Employee background checks are a legal requirement for certain roles in Ireland.
-Background checks are required for roles in the following sectors:
+Employee background checks may be a legal requirement for certain roles in Ireland.
+Background checks may be required for roles in the following sectors:

 - Healthcare